-Methods: Among all patients seen for suspected COVID-19 in Liechtenstein (n=1921), we included index patients (n=85) as well as close contacts (n=66) for follow-up with SARS-CoV-2 antibody testing.
+Methods: Among all patients seen for suspected COVID-19 in Liechtenstein (n=1921), we included initially RT-PCR positive index patients (n=85) as well as initially RT-PCR negative (n=66) for follow-up with SARS-CoV-2 antibody testing.
 Antibodies were detected with 7 different commercially available immunoassays.
 Frequencies of negative RT-PCR and serology results in individuals with COVID-19 were determined and compared to those observed in a validation cohort of Swiss patients (n=211).

 Results: Among COVID-19 patients in Liechtenstein, false-negative RT-PCR at initial presentation was seen in 18% (12/66), whereas negative serology in COVID-19 patients was 4% (3/85).
-The Swiss validation cohort showed similar frequencies: 2/66 (3%) for negative serology, and 16/155 (10%) for false negative RT-PCR.
+The validation cohort showed similar frequencies: 2/66 (3%) for negative serology, and 16/155 (10%) for false negative RT-PCR.
 COVID-19 patients with negative follow-up serology tended to have a longer disease duration (p=0.05) and more clinical symptoms than other patients with COVID-19 (p<0.05).
 The antibody titer from quantitative immunoassays was positively associated with the number of disease symptoms and disease duration (p<0.001).

 Conclusion: RT-PCR at initial presentation in patients with suspected COVID-19 can miss infected patients.
 Antibody titers of SARS-CoV-2 assays are linked to the number of disease symptoms and the duration of disease.
 One in 25 patients with RT-PCR-positive COVID-19 does not develop antibodies detectable with frequently employed and commercially available immunoassays.